genemine/BioBasics/README.md

 14. What detemines the "open" or "close" status of chromosomes?
 Then you may want to learn some epigenetics.
 Gentics studies changes in DNA, while epigenetics focuses on non-DNA changes.

 15. What are transcription factors (TFs)?
-How many are there for humans?
+How many TFs are there for humans?

 16. How do transcrition factors work?
 What DNA sequences do TFs perfer to bind to?

-17. What are motif?
+17. What are motifs?
 DNAs, RNAs and proteins have motifs.
+Transcription factor binding sites (TFBS) are an example of motifs.
+Sequence logos provide an important and intuitive model to visualize motifs.
+You can search the database, i.e. JASPAR, to find motifs.

 18. Genes may be mutated.
 Genes may gain new functions or lose functions as a result of mutation.